Welaka, Florida

 Streets are lined with old buildings to please the eye, most of them not restored and some even empty.
 The town doesn't get much traffic, and you will get a good feeling of old Florida tranquility.

-When I was there in November 2009, a young man was working on lovingly restoring an old Airstream trailer.
-A beautiful ship's figurehead was supervising the work.
+The last time I was there, I saw a young man working on restoring an old Airstream trailer.
+A beautiful ship's figurehead was supervising the work from the front of the shop.